RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 Shaping the future requires a high degree of creativity.
 Often the building blocks of the future already lay around you.
 The Eureka moment comes from combining two things that people hadn't noticed before, often exploiting an analogy or point of similarity or difference.
 But this requires getting off the plane of conventional thinking.
 These principles tell you how to get off that track.

+### Aha, Ha, Ahh!

+Why do we make these sounds when we make a new discovery, joke, or see an awesome piece of art?
+Because we saw something that "should have been obvious" but that surprised us.
+It was hidden there all along, but we didn't notice it.
+Why didn't we notice it?
+Because we were interpreting a thing on its dominant frame of reference, how it is used in the present, rather than noticing another frame of reference in which it could be used.
+Creativity is the art of getting to these other frames of reference.

 ### Resist presentable ideas; seek out controversial ones.

 The more presentable an idea, the more it appeals to conventional wisdom.
 But the truly great ideas overturn conventional wisdom.
 Don't expect them to gain widespread acceptance at first.